Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

 *Figure: Example of the robot detecting traffic lights.*

 The Obstacle Challenge requires the robot to navigate the arena while avoiding obstacles and detecting traffic lights.
-The robot combines LiDAR and camera data to make real-time decisions.
+The robot combines LIDAR and camera data to make real-time decisions.
 The main processing steps are:

 1. **Determine turn direction**

    - Uses the same algorithm as in the Open Challenge to decide whether to turn CLOCKWISE or COUNTER_CLOCKWISE based on the surrounding walls.
    - If no clear direction is detected, the default is CLOCKWISE.

-1. **Convert LiDAR data to Cartesian coordinates**
+1. **Convert LIDAR data to Cartesian coordinates**

-   - LiDAR points that are too close (< 0.005 m), too far (> 3.2 m), or outside the forward scanning range are ignored.
+   - LIDAR points that are too close (< 0.005 m), too far (> 3.2 m), or outside the forward scanning range are ignored.
    - Converts polar coordinates (distance, angle) to Cartesian coordinates relative to the robot.

 1. **Filter points based on walls and turn direction**